angular-ui/ui-grid/README.md

 ##Disclaimer##

-ng-grid is in pre-beta release currently.
+ng-grid is in beta release currently.
 We are going to be adding more features here as we head to a 1.0 release.

 ***
 _The bare bones_: